-before classes begin 100% \dots before the end of the 1 st week of classes 80% \dots before the end of the 2 nd week of classes 60% before the end of the 3 rd week of classes 40% before the end of the 4 th week of classes 20% after the 4 th week of classes 0%
+up to 12 th calendar day of term 100%

+13 th to 16 th calendar day of term 50%

+after the 16 th calendar day of term 0%

 - The effective date of withdrawal is based on when the Registrar's office has been properly notified.
-Traditional undergraduate students withdrawing from the fall or spring semester may notify the Student Development office instead. - Board charges are prorated for the remaining part of the term. - Refunding for non-Geneva aid will happen at a different rate from charges above.
-Check with the business office and/or the financial aid office for details. - Refunds for students who withdraw from classes taken in non-traditional schedules (e.g., summer, cohort, offcampus) will be based on the general principle derived from the above table.
-That is, in general, no refunds will be given after 25% of the class has elapsed.
-Contact the business office for details. - Separate policies apply to room and board issues for student interns away from campus.
+Traditional undergraduate students withdrawing from the fall or spring semester may notify the Student Development office instead. - Board charges are prorated for the remaining part of the term.

+Refunding for non-Geneva aid will happen at a different rate from charges above.
+Check with the business office and/or the financial aid office for details.